Hiring Experts: How we find the top 3% talent for our platform

 ‘Content writer’ is one of the most searched jobs as per a 2019 study.
 In fact, 51% of Upwork’s total revenue comes from freelancers based in India and the Philippines.
 This shows that we’re a country teeming with writers, but we all know that quantity doesn’t ensure quality.

-Roughly 2000 new writers sign up on Pepper every month but only 8% actually end up working with us.
+Roughly over 10,000 new writers sign up on Pepper every month but less than 3% actually end up working with us.
 Even within this number, we have segmentations across categories and skill levels to ensure we provide the best quality to our customers and the right assignments to our writers.

 When page views and likes start dictating content, we just double down on our processes to ensure quality standards are high: this is the only reason customers will continue to work with us.